 Automatic data purging closed servers

-Lastly, as above, data will build up on your SurveyCTO server until you delete it yourself, or until your subscription lapses.
+Lastly, as stated above, data will build up on your SurveyCTO server until you delete it yourself, or until your subscription lapses.
 If you close your account, turn off auto-charge ahead of your next billing date, or stop completing community engagements, your server will close.
 There is a 10 day window that follows account closure inside which you could reactivate your subscription to recover data.
 After 10 days, your server will be purged of collected data for security reasons, leaving un-deleted form definitions and server datasets with no data.